Profiles

 Coming onboard formally meant stepping into the right inflection point where he could make a difference as an experience designer.
 “You want to help build something.
 But why would the larger team trust a contractor with that?”

-Influencing the studio’s design voice
+Influencing the studio’s design voice over time

 Arjun’s operational load involves setting processes, systems and documentation, making sure Canvs runs like “a well-oiled machine.”
 Despite this, Arjun hasn’t let go of the craft.
 “I don’t see a difference between a mundane task like populating a design system with 250 components and making a new screen for an entirely new feature.
 Both are interesting design tasks to me.”